PaulskPt/breakout_encoder/README.md

 # breakout_encoder
-This is a C++ project using a Pimoroni rgb breakout pack on a Pimoroni pico explorer base and a Raspberry Pi Pico mounted onto the explorer base.
+This is version 2.0 of a C++ project using a Pimoroni rgb breakout pack on a Pimoroni pico explorer base and a Raspberry Pi Pico mounted onto the explorer base.

 Idea and sources are from the Pimoroni-pico repo, especially the part from the Examples / breakout_encoder.
 The original example demo.cpp I modified quite a bit, for example: